-20.D.43.
-Reasonable Suspicion - If an employee's behavior or performance promotes supports a reasonable suspicion of impairment, the employee may be asked to submit to a drug and/or alcohol test.
+20.D.3.
+Reasonable Suspicion - If an employee's behavior or performance supports a reasonable suspicion of impairment, the employee may be asked to submit to a drug and/or alcohol test.
 Supervisors who suspect such impairment must advise their Administrative Authority immediately.
 (See Judicialnet - Reasonable Suspicion Report).
 The Administrative Authority will determine whether to request testing.
 If testing occurs during working hours, the employee must be transported to an approved offsite testing facility.
 All test results arising from this policy shall ensure privacy, proper chain of custody, and remain confidential.
-Any information should be communicated on a strict "need to know" basis.
 Any testing where the outcome is a positive result shall be verified through a confirmatory method.
-If a positive test is verified through a confirmatory test, it will be the employee will be deemed ain violation of this policy.
+If a positive test is verified through a confirmatory test, the employee will be deemed in violation of this policy.

-Reasonable suspicion may be established if an employee exhibits anythe physical symptoms of intoxication ofor drug use, such as slurred speech, difficulty walking, glassy eyes, or breath that smells of alcohol; the employee is observed in possession of or using drugs or alcohol; an employee exhibits a pattern of abnormal conduct or erratic behavior; or reliable reports of drug or alcohol use are received from credible sourcesor the employee admits to such use.
-(See Judicialnet - Reasonable Suspicion Report for an more inclusive list of examples)
+Reasonable suspicion may be established if an employee exhibits any physical symptoms of intoxication or drug use; the employee is observed in possession of or using drugs or alcohol; an employee exhibits a pattern of abnormal conduct or erratic behavior; or reliable reports of drug or alcohol use are received from credible sources, or the employee admits to such use.
+(See Judicialnet - Reasonable Suspicion Report for an inclusive list of examples)